About the 5-Actions Program™

-Why is the program FREE to use?
+Why is the program free to use?

-Because it is funded by New Mexico Human Services Department, Behavioral Health Services Division.
+The 5-Actions Program is free because it is funded by New Mexico Human Services Department, Behavioral Health Services Division.

 What is the evidence that the 5-Actions Program™ works?

 The program’s primary goals are to help you better understand problems with substance use and/or behavioral addictions, and implement a plan to effectively address these issues in your life.
 If you watch the videos, complete the self-assessments, and follow-up on the suggested resources, you will undoubtedly accomplish the goals of the program.

 If your question is more directed at how well the program works to help you overcome addiction – or change your behavior – at this time it has not been tested in a randomized clinical trial.
 But plans to assess such outcomes are in the works, and we’ll update you when we know more.